apache/hudi/website/docs/writing_data.md

 be used for writing to the table.
 The `compaction.schedule.enabled`, `compaction.async.enabled` and `clean.async.enabled` options are used to disable the compaction and cleaning services for the second pipeline.
 This is done to ensure that the compaction and cleaning services are not executed twice for the same table.

+## Java Writer
+We can use plain java to write to hudi tables.
+To use Java client we can refere [here](https://github.com/apache/hudi/blob/master/hudi-examples/hudi-examples-java/src/main/java/org/apache/hudi/examples/java/HoodieJavaWriteClientExample.java)